MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## How is suggested content generated?

-Copilot for Sales uses AI to generate suggested email content.
+Sales app uses AI to generate suggested email content.
 Trained on a vast number of text samples from the Internet, Copilot generates new content that looks and sounds like it's written by a person.

 Original content is generated every time, but it isn't always factual.
 In addition, the underlying technology uses AI that is trained on a wide range of internet sources.
 Some suggestions might include questionable or inappropriate content.
 It's your responsibility to edit generated suggestions so that your reply is accurate and appropriate.

 ## What data is collected to suggest email replies?

-When you open the Copilot for Sales pane while you're reading or replying to an email, the AI considers the following information to generate a response:
+When you open the Sales app while you're reading or replying to an email, the AI considers the following information to generate a response:

 - The contacts, subject, and body of the email

-- CRM data connected through Copilot for Sales
+- CRM data connected through Sales app

 - The response category you selected or custom prompt you entered